The Scofflaw: Plot

 Gary gets a toupee, which gives him the confidence to talk to a quiet, beautiful woman who sits in a corner booth at Monk's Café.
 George takes Debby for a drive after Gary tells George she said hi to him.
 Debby tells George she didn't actually say hi, and is in love with Gary because of his supposed battle against cancer.

 Elaine buys eyeglasses identical to Jake's from a man on the street, then taunts Jake with them in revenge for his perceived smugness.
 Afterward she gives the glasses to Mr. Lippman, who is starting a publishing company.
 At a book presentation, Jake is irate to see Lippman wearing the glasses, and attacks him.
 The man who sold his glasses to Elaine blindly walks across the street, causing a car accident.
 The police officer is distracted by the accident and loses his White Whale once again.
 Kramer recognizes Newman as the scofflaw, and convinces him to turn himself in.
 A traffic court judge rules that Newman's car must be kept in a garage, at his own expense, until his parking tickets are paid off.

 Inspired by Gary's success with the woman in Monk's, George shops for a toupee.
-Jerry tags along to voice his disapproval for the idea.
+Jerry tags along to voice his disapproval of the idea.
 Gary arrives, needing a readjustment to his "rug"; he says he can't give the parking spot to George because the judge needs it for Newman's car.
 George gives Jerry the okay to stop pretending and he confronts Gary, ripping the toupee off his head.
 Later on, George, wearing a toupee, arrives at Monk's and gets the attention of a beautiful woman.